khakhalin/notes/keywords/git.md

 Cherry-picking: check the history of commits, either using `git log` or looking at the commits graph online ([[github]] calls it "Network" for some reason).
 Every commit comes with a hashcode, or commit id that looks something like `1a23bc45`.
 * `git cherry-pick <commit_id>` copies and applies an individual commit from another branch.
 If there's a merge conflict, you'll get stopped before the merge, but with all the changes brought over, and staged.
 The same commit message is applied as in the original commit.
 * `git cherry-pick <commit_id> -e` - same, but asks you to change commit message
 * `git cherry-pick <commit_id> -n` - bring the changes over, but without committing them, so that you could commit them manually later.
 When fixing stuff, especially when there are several commits to bring over, that's the best option actually, as it allows to accumulate several changes, then commit them all at once.
-Something like cherry-picking and squishing at the same time!
+Something like cherry-picking and squashing at the same time!

 Footnotes:
 * Some recommendations on cherrypicking (but not too detailed tbh) https://docs.gitlab.com/ee/topics/git/cherry_picking.html

 # Common work patterns

-* https://blog.carbonfive.com/2017/08/28/always-squash-and-rebase-your-git-commits/ - before merging a feature into main, manually squish commits with `git rebase -i HEAD~[NUMBER OF COMMITS]` or `git rebase -i [SHA]`, then pull main, rebase branch on main (with `checkout branch_name; rebase main`), then resolve conflicts, merge into main, and push.
-The weird thing about this workflow is that after squishing the local branch becomes incompatible with remote branch, so one has to either force push, or duplicate branch locally.
+* https://blog.carbonfive.com/2017/08/28/always-squash-and-rebase-your-git-commits/ - before merging a feature into main, manually squash commits with `git rebase -i HEAD~[NUMBER OF COMMITS]` or `git rebase -i [SHA]`, then pull main, rebase branch on main (with `checkout branch_name; rebase main`), then resolve conflicts, merge into main, and push.
+The weird thing about this workflow is that after squashing the local branch becomes incompatible with remote branch, so one has to either force push, or duplicate branch locally.
 Which may get annoying if merging gets delayed by extra work, for whatever reason.

 # Setting things up